Help for Parents of Troubled Teens

 - Being violent or cruel to pets or other animals

 Whatever problems your teen is experiencing, it is not a sign that you’ve somehow failed as a parent.
 Instead of trying to assign blame for the situation, focus on your teen’s current needs.
-The first step to doing this is to find a way to connect with him or her.
+The first step to doing this is to find a way to connect with what he or she is experiencing emotionally and socially.

 It may seem hard to believe—given your child’s anger or indifference towards you—but teens still crave love, approval, and acceptance from their parents.
+Positive face-to-face connection is the quickest most efficient way to reduce stress by calming and focusing the nervous system.
 That means you probably have a lot more influence over your teen than you think.
 To open the lines of communication:

-- Be there for your teen.
+Be there for your teen.
 An offer to chat with your teen over coffee will probably be greeted with a sarcastic put-down or dismissive gesture, but it’s important to show you’re available.
-Insist on sitting down for mealtimes together with no TV or other distractions, and attempt to talk to your teen then.
+Insist on sitting down for mealtimes together with no TV or other distractions.
+Look at your teen when you speak and invite your teen to look at you.
 Don’t get frustrated if your efforts are greeted by nothing more than monosyllabic grunts or shrugs; you may have to eat a lot of dinners in silence, but when your teen does want to open up, he or she will have the opportunity to do so.

 The tips below can help put balance back in your troubled teen’s life, no matter the exact diagnosis of his or her problems:

-- Ensure your teen gets enough sleep.
+Ensure your teen gets enough sleep.
 Sleep deprivation can make a teen stressed, moody, irritable, and lethargic, and cause problems with weight, memory, concentration, decision-making, and immunity from illness.
-You might be able to get by on six hours a night and still function at work, but your teen needs 8.5 to 10 hours of sleep a night to be mentally sharp and emotionally balanced.
-Encourage better sleep by setting consistent bedtimes, and removing TVs, computers, and other electronic gadgets from your teen’s room—the light from these suppresses melatonin production and stimulates the mind, rather than relaxing it.
+You might be able to get by on six hours a night and still function at work, but your teen needs 8.5 to 10 hours of sleep a night to be mentlly sharp and emotionally balanced.
+Encourage better sleep by setting consistant bedtimes, and removing TVs, computers, and other electronic gadgets from your teen's room—the light from these suppresses melatonin production and stimulated the mind, rather than relaxing it.
 Suggest your teen tries listening to music or audio books at bedtime instead.

 The stress of dealing with any teenager, especially one who’s experiencing behavioral problems, can take a toll on your own health, so it’s important to take care of yourself.
 That means looking after your emotional and physical needs and learning to manage stress.

-- Take time to relax daily and learn how to regulate yourself and de-stress when you start to feel overwhelmed.
+Take time to relax daily and learn how to regulate yourself and de-stress when you start to feel overwhelmed.
+See Stress Management

 This won’t last forever

-It’s worth reminding your teen that no matter how much pain or turmoil he or she is experiencing right now, with your love and support, things can and will get better—for both of you.
+It’s worth reminding your teen that no matter how much pain or turmoil he or she is experiencing right now, with your love and support, and professional help when it's needed, things can and will get better—for both of you.
 Your teen can overcome the problems of adolescence and mature into a happy, successful young adult.

 Resources and references